4.4. Law of Total Probability and Bayes’ Rule

 As we gather more evidence, we can repeatedly apply Bayes’ rule, using the posterior probability from one calculation as the prior probability for the next.
 This iterative process allows our probability assessments to continuously improve as we incorporate new information.

-Comprehensive Example💡: Medical testing
+Comprehensive Example💡: Medical Testing

 Consider a disease that affects a small percentage of the population and a diagnostic test used to detect it.